wcsmith/draft-quic-receive-ts/draft-smith-quic-receive-ts.md

 connection for transmitting reliable streams of application data.

-This document defines an extension to the QUIC transport protocol which supports reporting multiple packet receive timestamps using a new ACK_EXTENDED frame type.
+This document defines an extension to the QUIC transport protocol which supports reporting multiple packet receive timestamps.

 # Motivation